CPNV-ES/game-engine/README.md

 ## Description
 A TypeScript game engine designed to be simple and small (Only 50 kb once minified) but modular, and extensible.
 It is intended to be used primarily in the browser.

-This engine architecture focus on enforcing a strict separation of concerns between the different components of the engine.
+This engine architecture focus on event driven architecture and enforcing a strict separation of concerns between the different components of the engine.
 Not only for the engine itself but also for the games built on top of it.

 ## Features
 * [WebGPU](https://gpuweb.github.io/gpuweb/) 3D rendering engine (with support for Sprites, Meshes, Line drawing and Text)